Jfallin97/Pokedexcli/README.md

 ---------------------
 - Party system
 - Inspection (stats)
-- Chance to catch based on base_experience (pokeapi)
 - Create a seperate function for API calls

 Features I want to add: